What is uterine artery embolization?

 Symptoms of postembolization syndrome may last 2 to 7 days.
 It is treated with pain medicines and anti-inflammatory medicines.
 Medicine to help with nausea may also be used.

-The uterus is not removed during uterine artery embolization.
+The uterus is not removed during uterine fibroid embolization.
 So you could still have a baby.
 But more research is needed to find out how this procedure might affect fertility and pregnancy.

 You may have other risks that are unique to you.
 Be sure to discuss any concerns with your healthcare provider before the procedure.